Benefits of The Honors College

 The Honors community is a diverse, energetic group that plans social events, fundraisers, and service opportunities that are open to guests and to the larger community.

 Honors students have the opportunity to work with a faculty member to develop an Honors Thesis, a two-semester research or creative project, on a topic of their choice.

-Honors students may choose to live on South Scott’s second floor, which provides a quiet environment for studying and interaction and opportunities with their Honors College peers.
+Honors students may choose to live on Scott Hall’s second floor, which provides a quiet environment for studying and interaction and opportunities with their Honors College peers.

-Graduating seniors who complete the Honors curriculum are recognized at a special awards ceremony prior to Commencement, and their transcripts also reflect this accomplishment.
+Graduating seniors who complete the Honors curriculum are recognized at a special awards ceremony that is held the evening before Commencement, and their transcripts also reflect this accomplishment.